Connect with others who understand.

 MyAmyloidosisTeam is the social network for people with amyloidosis.
 On MyAmyloidosisTeam, members come together to ask questions, give advice, and share their stories with others who understand life with amyloidosis.

-Are you living with amyloidosis?
-Have you found that you need to avoid certain foods?
+How does amyloidosis affect your food choices and quality of life?
+Do you follow a specific diet or avoid certain food groups because of amyloidosis complications?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 A MyAmyloidosisTeam Member